Kika0/STOR_601_RT2/README.md

 - table of optimal values of $4950$ solutions to the inventory problem (simulated as mean of $10000$ replications)
 - boxplots of number of simulations of each solution across $50$ macroreplications

+References:
+Nelson, B. L., Swann, J., Goldsman, D., and Song, W. (2001).
+Simple procedures for selecting the best simulated system when the number of alternatives is large.
+Operations Research, 49:950–963.

+Kim, S.-H. and Nelson, B. L. (2006).
+Selecting the best system.
+In Henderson, S. G. and Nelson, B., editors, Handbooks in Operations Research and Management Science: Simulation.
+Waltham,
+MA: Elsevier.